Refugee background students

 - supporting students at transition points.

 Senior Advisers for Refugee and Migrant Support are based in Ministry of Education regional offices in Christchurch, Wellington, Hamilton and Auckland.
-The coordinators liaise between refugee communities, agencies and schools to help with education and resettlement.
+The senior advisers liaise between refugee communities, agencies and schools to help with education and resettlement.
 They can also help your school work with Special Education Services to support students with high and complex needs.

 Last reviewed: Has this been useful?
 Give us your feedback